 This passage is said to be the only clear expression in the Gospel of John, of taking away sin.

 God's timing is perfect.
-The next day John saw Jesus coming toward him, exactly on schedule - and John said, “Behold the Lamb of God…” Thus, John the Baptist introduced the long awaited Messiah, Savior of all mankind.
+The next day John saw Jesus coming toward him, precisely on schedule - and John said, “Behold the Lamb of God…” Thus, John the Baptist introduced the long awaited Messiah, Savior of all mankind.

 The Lamb of God: